bytemakers/Noteslify/README.md

 ## Support

-If you would like to support me, you can support on any of the below platforms.
+If you would like to support us, you can support on any of the below platforms.

 ![Border](images/border.png)
 <a href="https://www.vultr.com/?ref=9043736" target="_blank"><img src="images/vultr-try.png"/></a>